 Do you enjoy paddling kayaks and canoes but not sure of where to go in Southeast Florida?
 Give the Loxahatchee River at Riverbend Park a try.

 Your trip starts at Canoe Outfitters at Riverbend Park.
-You can rent a canoe or kayak and pickup supplies such as water, sports drinks, snacks and sunscreen from our shop.
-If you need to keep your electronics or other items dry, we carry several lines of dry bags and boxes available in the shop or online.
+You can rent a canoe or kayak.
+If you need to keep your electronics or other items dry, we carry several lines of dry bags available in the shop.

 Paddling a short distance into the marsh is West Lake.
 Watch for Bald Eagles as several pair live here.
 This is a great place to fish for lunker bass.
 At the south end of the lake is Hunters Run, a meandering stream where you might spot some of our many wild turkeys.
 Look for the picnic areas for a place to take a nice break.